 TOMORROW & TONIGHT – Again, the live version off Alive II, which isn’t actually live but a sound check cut tarted up for prime time with canned audience as a convincing canvas.
-He’s just so fucking on on in it, even when he misses a beat with what sounds like a dropped stick… they left it, because it’s ‘the take’.
+He’s just so fucking on in it, even when he misses a beat with what sounds like a dropped stick… they left it, because it’s ‘the take’.
 That’s why it’s on the record, it was the albums “Rock & Roll All Nite” moment without having it on both live albums.
-It’s so good in fact it should have put it on side 3 as the closer after “Shout It Loud” but Gene never listens.
+It’s so good in fact it could have put it on side 3 as the closer after “Shout It Loud”.

 DETROIT ROCK CITY – Again, I’ll point to the live version on Kiss Alive II because it’s so hot.
 Sure, Ezrin probably wrote the part but it’s how Peter delivers it, like no other drummer can.
 Musicians all know this — when it’s a singular performance it can never quite be duplicated by anyone else but the cat who played it and sometimes not even by him/her!!
-Very snappy version: the machine gun snare tag at the very end is a rapid-fire ass kicking Bun E. Carlos loved to tag on to songs live w/ Cheap Trick (not sure who did it first?).
+Very snappy version: the machine gun snare tag at the very end is a rapid-fire ass kicking that Bun E. Carlos loved to tag on to songs live too w/ Cheap Trick.

 ROCK & ROLL ALL NITE – The studio version is pretty buttoned down but, as good as it is, the live version on Alive is pure Peter Criss, amped-up and happening all over the place.
 Loose, crazy, gutsy, groovy, altered, inspired, in a word, ALIVE!!
 It’s just plain fun, especially during Ace’s solo mid-way through.
 I am yet to hear a live version of the tune without Peter worth hearing, save the confetti.
 (Footnote: as a kid in 4th grade I wrote to the Kiss fan club to ask Peter why he changed the beat in the breaks from the album version? … no reply)